The Best 80s Zombie Movies

 The young audiences wanted to be scared and shocked.
 The movie theater was always gonna be there, but the possibility of taking the scares to the couch, next to a pizza and a Coke, demanded way more zombies and blood.

 Horror was incredibly profitable for the first time ever.
-That's why the '80s stands as the decade with the biggest amount of horror movies released.
+That's why the eighties stands as the decade with the biggest amount of horror movies released.

-Here, we present the 12 best films of the '80s.
+Here, we present the 12 best 80s zombie movies.
 The criterion used is a mixture of its importance in history, its cinematic quality and its ability to better encapsulate the decade.